jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 A private key with a username.

-The private key must satisfy the following requirements:
+The private key value must satisfy the following requirements:

-- Encoding: PKCS#1 or PCKS#8
+- Encoding: PKCS#1 or PKCS#8
 - Format: PEM

 ```bash